Skip to main content

 5. Acceptance ritual: Kola nuts accepted or returned

-In modern Gambian society, 78% of marriages still begin with kola nut proposals, particularly in rural areas where traditional practices remain strong.
+In modern Gambian society, most marriages still begin with kola nut proposals, particularly in rural areas where traditional practices remain strong.
 Urban couples may modify the tradition by including the kola nuts alongside modern engagement rings worth D5,000-D50,000 ($80-$800 USD).

 Family Negotiations and Dowry Discussions